Google E-E-A-T is the recent update to the quality rater guidelines.

 Link to Authoritative Source

 When writing content, it’s important to link to authoritative sources.
-This is a great way to build trust with readers and show that your information is credible.
+This helps with E-E-A-T and it’s a great way to build trust with readers to show that your information is credible.

 In fact, content writing is heavily reliant on sources, as they can have a substantial impact on how your audience perceives you.
-By including links to external sites, you are also signaling to Google that these websites are authoritative.
+By including links to external sites, you are also sending signals to Google that these websites are authoritative.

 Do some research and find the most relevant and reliable sources available related to your topic.
 Linking out to industry experts and publications is a great way to add more value to your content.

-Including links also helps build relationships with other sites, as they will be likely to link back to your content in the future.
+Including links also helps build relationships with other sites, as they will be likely to mention back to your content in the future.
 This can help boost your website’s organic traffic.

 Finally, always make sure to double-check your sources before linking them.
 You don’t want to link to sites that are known for inaccurate or misleading information.
 Doing so could hurt your credibility.